oboguev/LJExport/README.md

 ### MainStylesToLocal

-Downloads styles resources making blog archive independent from the original server and able to survive the server being changed or decomissioned.
+Downloads styles resources making the blog archive independent from the original server and able to survive the server being changed or decomissioned.
 List of users to process should be entered in `MainStylesToLocal.java`.

-`MainStylesToLocal` can optionally executed in Dry Run mode when it only downloads style filed but does not patch HTML files to change style links from remote to local.
 The whole chain of style resources is downloaded (including their dependencies and dependencies of dependencies), and links within downloaded copies of resources are changed to redirect from remote resources to a local copy.
 Resource downloading is incremental: if repository has new HTML files with newer resources, these newer resources will be downloaded, but already downloaded resources will not be re-downloaded.

+`MainStylesToLocal` can be optionally executed in Dry Run mode when it only downloads style resources to a local archive but does not yet patch HTML files to change their style links from remote to local.

 When executed in Wet Run mode, `MainStylesToLocal` will additionally patch HTML files to redirect style links within HTML files from remote server to a locally archived copy of style resources.